 Children will have the opportunity of dance throughout the year.
 This will be delivered by the class teacher or Mrs Billings.
 Once again, we held the annual dance festival with Debbie Millar for the Year 1's.
 Lawford and Dedham Primary School.

-Children across the school are experiencing gymnastics lessons either with Mrs Billings or their class teacher.
+Children across the school are experiencing gymnastics lessons either with their class teacher.

 They will have the opportunity to use small and large equipment practising and developing different sequences.